DFW’s Summer Family Restaurants 2020

-DFW has such a shortage of good lakefront restaurants, compared to our other Texas cities, but the Rockin’ S Bar and Grill is a fun place to eat, watch the boats and just relax!
+DFW has such a shortage of good lakefront restaurants, compared to our other Texas cities, but Big Daddy’s Ship Store is a fun place to eat, watch the boats, let the kids feed the ducks and just relax!

 Sit back on their HUGE patio in Old Town Burleson, and eat a great pizza!
 The kids will love cheering when people try to eat The Full Moon, a 30” pizza!
 Pirates Cove at Jellystone Park has expanded their park last year for even more rides and splashes!